2025–2026 Portland, Oregon, protests: Legal

 On July 25 in Multnomah County Circuit Court, during a hearing in regards to a lawsuit against the city of Portland regarding enforcement of noise ordinance in the area surrounding the ICE facility, PPB Assistant Chief Craig Dobson testifies that federal police appeared to be instigating some of the clashes that have been occurring.
 When asked to clarify, he stated "I’m saying that they’re [federal officers] not following best practice.”
-PPB refused to comment of the testimony.
+PPB refused to comment on the testimony.

 On August 14, in regards to the noise ordinance lawsuit, Multnomah County Senior Judge Ellen Rosenblum, former Oregon Attorney General, rules that police are not required to enforce noise ordinances, leaving it up to officer discretion.

 On October 4, 2025, Judge Karin Immergut of the U.S. District Court for the District of Oregon granted a temporary restraining order blocking the federalization of the Oregon National Guard, and the deployment of National Guard troops to Portland.
 The order originally lasted through October 17, with further hearings scheduled for October 29.
 An ICE official testified that the Federal Protective Service (FPS) had been "stretched to the point of collapse", with 115 officers—"a quarter" of the agency's capacity—deployed between June and September 2025 to control the protests.
 Immergut—who was appointed by Trump in 2019—ruled that lawful protest activity did not constitute a "rebellion" under the Posse Comitatus Act, and that Trump had exceeded his statutory authority under Title 10 of the United States Code.
 She wrote that Trump's narrative of Portland as a "war-ravaged" city was "untethered to facts", the incidents which did occur were "nowhere near the type of incidents that cannot be handled by regular law enforcement forces", and that "this country has a longstanding and foundational tradition of resistance to government overreach, especially in the form of military intrusion into civil affairs.
 This historical tradition boils down to a simple proposition: this is a nation of Constitutional law, not martial law."